cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 and since `x = 5 - 3` is an expression then it also evaluates to a value!
 The C programming language specifies that the value of applying the assignment operator is the value of the LHS.
-This enables complicated yet syntatically correct expressions such as:
+This enables complicated yet syntactically correct expressions such as:

     y = x = 5 - 3

-As before, the addition operator has the highest precendence.
-The precendence table specifies that the corresponding associativity is right to left.
-This is what the expression would look like if we inserted according to the precendence table.
+As before, the addition operator has the highest precedence.
+The precedence table specifies that the corresponding associativity is right to left.
+This is what the expression would look like if we inserted according to the precedence table.

     y = (x = (5 - 3))